open kitchen layout after thoughtful remodeling

 • New wood look floors

-• Remove wall in kitchen going into entry/living, keep original beam and incorporate into new design
+• Remove the wall in the kitchen, but keep the original beam to incorporate into the new design

 • Ceiling height, painted cabinetry